OceanographyforEveryone/OpenCTD/README.md

-# OpenCTD Rev8 is coming!
-Keep an eye on the commits as we update the repository!
-6/17/2026
+# OpenCTD Rev8 is here!

 **The ocean belongs to everyone.** The tools to study the ocean should be accessible to anyone with the curiosity and motivation to pursue that inquiry.
 Build your own [research-quality oceanographic instrument](https://tos.org/oceanography/article/the-openctd-a-low-cost-open-source-ctd-for-collecting-baseline-oceanographic-data-in-coastal-waters) and let's explore the ocean, together.